Anyon

-In physics, an anyon is a type of quasiparticle that occurs only in two-dimensional systems, with properties much less restricted than the two kinds of standard elementary particles, fermions and bosons.
+In physics, an anyon is a type of quasiparticle so far observed only in two-dimensional systems.
+In three-dimensional systems, only two kinds of elementary particles are seen: fermions and bosons.
+Anyons have statistical properties intermediate between fermions and bosons.
 In general, the operation of exchanging two identical particles, although it may cause a global phase shift, cannot affect observables.
 Anyons are generally classified as abelian or non-abelian.
-Abelian anyons (detected by two experiments in 2020) play a major role in the fractional quantum Hall effect.
-Non-abelian anyons have not been definitively detected, although this is an active area of research.
+Abelian anyons, detected by two experiments in 2020, play a major role in the fractional quantum Hall effect.

 Introduction

 The statistical mechanics of large many-body systems obeys laws described by Maxwell–Boltzmann statistics.
 Quantum statistics is more complicated because of the different behaviors of two different kinds of particles called fermions and bosons.
-Quoting a recent, simple description:In the three-dimensional world we live in, there are only two types of particles: "fermions," which repel each other, and "bosons," which like to stick together.
-A commonly known fermion is the electron, which transports electricity; and a commonly known boson is the photon, which carries light.
-In the two-dimensional world, however, there is another type of particle, the anyon, which doesn't behave like either a fermion or a boson.
+In two-dimensional systems, however, there is a third type of particle, called an anyon.

-In a two-dimensional world, two identical anyons change their wavefunction when they swap places in ways that can't happen in three-dimensional physics:
+In a two-dimensional world, two identical anyons change their wavefunction when they swap places in ways that cannot happen in three-dimensional physics: